Revlon Logo

 Revlon Logo 1935

 The brand logo is wordy.
 The name is written in capital letters and curved like a rainbow.
 The brand’s name came from a modified version of the surname of the project’s mastermind, Charles Revson.
 The letter “s” was changed to “l” to honor the second important participant, the chemist Charles Lachman.
-It was as if he stood in the middle between the brothers, splitting their last name in half, as the team included another Revson Joseph, a pragmatic businessman.
+It was as if he stood between the brothers, splitting their last name in half, as the team included another Revson, Joseph, a pragmatic businessman.

 The technique was unusual and original for the time.
 The result was a unique Esperanto word meaning “dream.”
 Relying on this lexical play, the founder claimed that the company was selling a dream.
 And the style of the inscription matched that idea.

 The letters of the name are airy and light, woven with thin threads.
 They are reminiscent of the varnish stream in which the brand’s name was written out.
 The rainbow curve conveyed a great mood and told about a rich palette of colors.
-In the first years, the company specialized in nail polish and constantly expanded the number of shades.
+In its early years, the company specialized in nail polish and continually expanded its range of shades.

-The smooth letters, with no slant, spoke of a focus on one product.
+The smooth letters, with no slant, suggested a focus on a single product.

 1953 – 1965